-We come across a wide variety of SaaS vendors in the marketplace.
-We often see their Customer Success teams struggle to align themselves with the specific needs of the business they are in and understand what their Customer Success model should be.
+TLDR: I come across a wide variety of SaaS vendors in the marketplace.
+I often see their customer success teams struggle to align themselves with the specific needs of the business they are in and understand what their Customer Success model should be.

 The symptom can also be seen by one’s (in)ability to describe what our friend Nils Vinje calls the “Four P’s”: